Cat Litter Crystals: The Tidy Option

 Clay cat litter clumps, dries, then produces grey dust.
 Your kitty picks up clay dust on their paws from their litter box and treads it all around your lovely, clean home.
 Pine cat litter is in pellets which cats tend to burrow in and kick all over.
 Then when moist, it turns into a weird mush that can be tricky to scoop and clean.

 Silica gel cat litters are winning in the clean charts, because they don't clump, which makes it easier to scoop out the solids.
 The crystals actually absorb and eliminate odor, so the litter tray doesn't need to be emptied as often, reducing your daily chore list!
 Crystal cat litter produces less silica dust, keeping your home cleaner and tidier.

 Cat Litter Crystals: The Safer Option

-It’s so important we look after our environment.
-Cat litter is one of those unavoidable consumables that we need to keep our kitties clean and healthy.
+It's so important we look after our environment.
+Kitty litter is one of those unavoidable consumables that we need to keep our kitties clean and healthy.
 But do we need to be changing the cat litter every few days?
-With clay-based litter which clumps, you might find you need to empty and refill the tray at least this often.
-Pine pellet cat litter might last a bit longer before needing to be changed, and because it’s sourced from by-products of the wood industry, it’s possibly a greener option than clay cat litter, but cat litter crystals win this round too.
+With traditional clay litter which clumps, you might find you need to empty and refill the tray at least this often.
+Pine pellet cat litter might last a bit longer before needing to be changed, and because it's sourced from by-products of the wood industry, it's possibly a greener option than clay cat litter, but silica crystals win this round too.

 Cat litter crystals could be the future of cat litter; cleaner, greener and better for your cat.
 Give us your views in the comments!